|

 station.
 Do I make myself clear, Sam?"

 Sam blushed even brighter.
 "Yes, sir.
-Sorry, sir.
+Sorry,

+sir.
 Won't happen again, sir."

 Lieutenant Steed cleared his throat and nodded towards the

 Countess.
 "Sergeant?"
-The
+The Sergeant lifted the

-turned to Sam.
+to Sam.
 "This is the woman?"

 "Yes, sir," Sam answered.
 "She was the leader."

-Steed nodded and the Sergeant returned The Countess to the back of the
+Steed nodded and the Sergeant returned The Countess to the back

-gave Foyle a smart salute.
-"Chief Superintendent, thank you for
+then turned and gave Foyle a smart salute.
+"Chief

-your assistance."
+Superintendent, thank you for your assistance."

 "Thank you, Lieutenant," Foyle responded with a smile, and shook